shafeeshafee/microblog_VPC_deployment/README.md

 5. **`setup.sh` on Web Server:**

-   - SSH into the Application Server using `appserver-keypair.pem`.
+   - SSH into the Application Server using pem key.
    - Executes `start_app.sh` on the Application Server.

 6. **`start_app.sh` on Application Server:**